Learning About Cyclic Vomiting Syndrome

 How is CVS treated?

-During very bad bouts of vomiting, your doctor may want you to stay in the hospital for a while.
-You may get fluids through a vein (I.V.) to prevent dehydration.
-Dehydration can be serious.
-Your body needs fluids to make enough blood.
-Without a good supply of blood, vital organs such as the heart and brain can't work as well as they should.
+During very bad episodes of vomiting, your doctor may want you to stay in the hospital for a while.
+You may get fluids through a vein (intravenous, or I.V.) to prevent dehydration.

 When should you call for help?